hjchun96/hw02-raymarching-sdfs/README.md

 * Animation of Scene
   1. The position of the bike was animiated using sin functions (toolbox function #1)
   2. The wheel sizes were animated
-	3. The Rode surface markings were procedurally generated and placed using square wave (toolbox function #2).
+	3. The Road surface markings were procedurally generated and placed using square wave (toolbox function #2).
 		 Where the output of the square wave is greater than 0, a block was placed and vice versa, to achieve the effect of markings made in regular intervals.

 * Procedural texturing using toolbox functions and/or noise functions:
-	Road surface marking were generated using square wave.
+	As explained above, the animated road surface markings created by blocks use square waves and count as texture (confirmed by TA).
-	Where the output of the square wave is greater than 0, a block was placed and vice versa, to achieve the effect of markings made in regular intervals.
+	Additionally, the plain was given texture with striped pattern to give a more dreamy effect.

 * Shading
 	Basic lambert reflective shading